Sam Nahem: War Years and Role in the Process of the Integration of Baseball

 During spring training in 1940, an Associated Press reporter wrote: “Sam wears spectacles and talks less like a ballplayer than any diamond star this reporter knows.
 For reading material Nahem does not devote his time to pulp magazines — the Westerns, Adventure stories and whatnot — but goes for the realistic Russians, Dostoievski, Gorki, Chekov, and Tolstoi.”

 As a left-wing radical and a Jew who had faced anti-Semitism in various guises, Nahem was sympathetic to the plight of African Americans, and believed in equalizing civil rights and social status.
 “I was in a strange position.
 The majority of my fellow ballplayers, wherever I was, were very much against black ballplayers, and the reason was economic and very clear.
 They knew these guys had the ability to be up there and they knew their jobs were threatened directly and they very, very vehemently did all sorts of things to discourage black ballplayers."

 Nahem and Cardinals general manager Branch Rickey, who played an immense role in baseball’s integration, knew Sam, and knew his political leaning.
 He actually had had a talk with Nahem that helped restore his confidence.
 According to Nahem, Rickey told him that he had faith in him.
 “He said I was his boy, and he was picking me to make good.
 He told me I would pitch well the rest of the season, and darned if I didn’t.”

 Nahem went overseas in late 1944, serving with an anti-aircraft artillery division.
-From his base in Reims, France, he was assigned to run two baseball leagues for servicemen in France, while also managing and pitching for his own team, the Overseas Invasion Service Expedition (OISE) All-Stars, also known as Com Z, composed mainly of semi-pro, college, and ex-minor-league players.
+From his base in Reims, France, he was assigned to run two baseball leagues for servicemen in France, while also managing and pitching for his own team, the Oise All-Stars, representing Communications Zone (Com Z), composed mainly of semi-pro, college, and ex-minor-league players.
 They represented the army command in charge of communication and logistics in the liberated areas.
-Besides Nahem, only one other OISE player had major league experience — Russ Bauers, who had a 29-29 record with the Pirates between 1936 and 1941.
+Besides Nahem, only one other Oise player had major league experience — Russ Bauers, who had a 29-29 record with the Pirates between 1936 and 1941.
 Defying the military establishment and baseball tradition, Nahem and his associate, Captain Robert H. Wormhoudt, wanted African Americans on the team, and secured two Negro League stars: Willard Brown, an outfielder with the Kansas City Monarchs and one of the Negro Leagues’ most feared sluggers, and Leon Day, a star pitcher for the Newark Eagles.